SumoLogic/sumologic-kubernetes-collection/docs/prometheus.md

 ### Custom Resource Definition compatibility

 CRD versions required by Sumo Logic Collection is `v0.59.2` or newer.
 If you are using newer version in your cluster, you probably don't have to do anything.
-Otherwise, ensure that the Custom Resource Definitions won't break your existing Prometheus Operators and apply them using the following commands:
+Otherwise, ensure that the Custom Resource Definitions won't break your existing Prometheus Operators and then apply them using the following commands:

 ```yaml
 kubectl apply --server-side --force-conflicts -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.59.2/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagerconfigs.yaml